opynfinance/GammaProtocol/docs/contracts-documentation/pricers/CompoundPricer.md

 # `CompoundPricer`

-A Pricer contract for Compound Asset.
+A Pricer contract for a Compound cToken

 ## Functions: